Want your donations to actually change lives? Ask a local!

 These authentic relationships, based on mutual respect and a love of the Gospel, also make evaluating potential projects easy.
-Expert researchers travel to the field to ask community members about the viability of the project, the actual needs in the community, and the plans for long-term sustainability.
+Expert researchers travel to the field to ask community members about the viability of the project, the actual needs, and the plans for long term sustainability.
 We also evaluate the past performance and financial health of our partners.
 These interviews with stakeholders, potential beneficiaries, and community leaders allow ARDF’s Global Trustees to have informed opinions of each new potential project.

 I know the Fiwila project in Mkushi area and I like the work they do for the communities.
 They have been doing a lot of work in helping communities, especially the farmers.
 This new project of training farmers is a very good one in that it not only gives them seed funding, but also gives them the much-needed training.
 Training people in the rural area, especially in farming methods, is lifting them out of poverty.
 In the past, Zambians used to depend on rainfall to farm, but in areas like Mkushi, which are affected by droughts, it is safer to use other methods of farming.
 I would therefore highly recommend this project and I believe that it will go a long way in not only lifting people out of poverty, but also tackl[ing] the food insecurity problem.”